AxelOP96/jetbrains/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 <!---------- ----------!>
 There's a question that you bump into when moving from simple single-line programs to more complicated ones: how to write code that is clean and easy to read?
 This is trickier than it may seem at the beginning, and this is quite important: in real life, programming is a process that involves a lot of people that work together.
 In fact, you often spend more time reading code than writing it.
 Even when you're working alone and writing a program "for yourself", after a while, it may become difficult for you to understand your own program if it's badly written.(Hay una pregunta que surge cuando te mueves de programas simples a mas complicados: como escribir codigo que sea limpio y facil de leer.
 Es mas dificil de lo que parece al principio, y es muy importante: en la vida real programar es un proceso que involucra mucha gente que trabaja junta.
 De hecho, a menudo pasas mas tiempo leyendo codigo que escribiendolo.
-Incluso cuando trabajas solo y escribis un programa para vos solo, despues de un rato puede ser dificil para vos entender tu propio programa si esta mal escrito
+Incluso cuando trabajas solo y escribis un programa para vos solo, despues de un rato puede ser dificil para vos entender tu propio programa si esta mal escrito)

 That is why you need to follow common best practices concerning programming style.
 This way, other programmers and yourself could read your code easily.
-Writing good code may help you get your first job and make a good impression on your colleagues.
+Writing good code may help you get your first job and make a good impression on your colleagues.(Por esto necesitas seguir las mejores practicas comunes concernientes al estilo de programacion.
+De esta forma otros programadores y vos mismo pueden leer el codigo facilmente.
+Escribir buuen codigo puede ayudarte a obtener tu primer trabajo y causar una buena impresion en tus colegas)

 Good coding style is like correct punctuation: you can manage without it, butitsuremakesthingseasiertoread. – The Tidyverse Style Guide by Hadley Wickham
-Java Conventions
+Java Conventions(Convenciones de Java)
 A list of recommendations on how to write code for some particular language is usually called coding style guide or style conventions.
 The conventions help developers standardize and support well-readable code.
-They are more like recommendations than strict rules, but by following them a programmer creates code that is clean and consistent so that other developers will be happy to work with it.
+They are more like recommendations than strict rules, but by following them a programmer creates code that is clean and consistent so that other developers will be happy to work with it.(Una lista de recomendaciones de como escribir codigo para un lenguaje particular es usualmente llamado guia de estilos de codigo o convenciones de estilo.
+Las convenciones ayudan a los desarrolladores a estandarizar y soportar el codigo bien leible.
+Hay mas recomendaciones que reglas estrictas, pero por seguirlas un programador crea codigo que es limpio y consistente para que otros desarrolladores sean felices de trabajar con el)

 In most cases, companies and individual developers do not create their own style conventions.
 There are two generally accepted Java conventions that are used all over the world:

-Oracle Code Conventions
-Google Style Guide
+(en la mayoria de los casos las compañias y desarrolladores individuales no crean sus propias convenciones de estilos.
+Hay dos convenciones de Java generalmente aceptadas que son usadas por todo el mundo:)

-Sometimes they could be modified or extended by a particular company to meet their needs.
+Oracle Code Conventions(Convenciones de codigo Oracle) Google Style Guide(Guia de estilos de Google) Sometimes they could be modified or extended by a particular company to meet their needs.(A veces ellas pueden ser modificadas o extendidas por una compañia particular para conocer sus necesidades)

 In all our code examples and exercises, we will follow the Oracle Code Conventions and we urge you to do the same while learning here.
 After completing the course, you can follow any conventions you want.
 Actually, it doesn't really matter which one to follow, the main challenge is to be consistent across your code.
 There is no need to learn all the conventions at once: just remember to open them from time to time after learning some new syntactic concepts.
-We will provide the information throughout the course when needed.
+We will provide the information throughout the course when needed.(En todos nuestros ejemplos de codigo y ejercicios, seguimos las convenciones del codigo Oracle y nos urge que hagas lo mismo mientras aprendes aqui.
+Luego de completar el curso puedes seguir las convenciones que quieras.
+Actualmente no importa cual sigas the desafio principal es que seas consistente a lo largo de tu codigo)

-Now let's look at some of the most basic Java conventions according to Oracle Code Conventions.
+Now let's look at some of the most basic Java conventions according to Oracle Code Conventions.(Ahora miremos algunas de las convenciones mas basicas de Java de acuerdo a las convenciones de codigo de Oracle)

-The number of spaces
+The number of spaces(El numero es espacios)
 The first convention is to use 4 spaces as the unit of indentation in the whole program code.
-You have already seen our code examples before and you might note that we used this value there.
+You have already seen our code examples before and you might note that we used this value there.(La primera convencion es usar 4 espacios como unidad de identacion en todo el programa de codigo.
+Ya has visto ejemplos de codigo antes y puedes haber notado que usamos estos valores aqui)

 Good: